 Cottages overlooking Lake Leopold and part of Kidd's course house either four or eight people.
 They have a variety of amenities on top of the rooms, including decking that pays off the views.
 The rates range from $900 per night for the cottage during the tips of the season to $1,800 per night.

 The Clubhouse Lodge has rooms in the Sand Valley clubhouse with fire pits, dining and other homey features and amenities.
 With three room types accommodating 1-4 people, the lodge will be the nerve center of the resort.
-It opens next June, with rates ranging from $205 per night at the end of the season for a queen room to $1,600 per night for the four-bedroom special Mammoth Suite.
+Rates range from $165 per night for a king room in low season to $1,800 per night for the four-bedroom special Mammoth Suite in high season.